Foire des Hérolles, a celebration of French rural life

 The livestock auction

-The atmosphere is businesslike rather than theatrical.
-Butchers, breeders, and traders move through carefully, assessing animals, calculating costs, making decisions that will affect their businesses for months.
-There is nothing performative about it.
-It is the real economic engine of the french livestock market, running the same way it has for centuries.
+The mood is all business.
+Butchers, breeders, and traders move through quietly, looking over animals, doing the maths in their heads, making decisions that ripple through their work for months afterwards.
+There is nothing staged about it.
+It is the real economic core of the fair.

 Local produce and crafts